-Just be conscious with what you are shoving into this disposal unit!
-Potato peels, egg shells, rice, pasta, all of these things can get stuck along the pipe and create the beginnings of a clog.
+Just be conscious of what you are shoving into this disposal unit!
+Potato peels, eggshells, rice, pasta, all of these things can get stuck along the pipe and create the beginnings of a clog.

 Tried a few methods and still can’t get the clog out?
 You give us a call and we’ll take care of any problems you’re having.
 That’s our promise!
 We hope you have found this rundown useful and are able to take care of the smaller problems that may arise in your home – we’ll handle the rest.